This is an image of the Pwyll crater of Europa taken by the Galileo spacecraft.

 You might also be interested in:

 The surface of Europa shows many signs of that there may be a submerged ocean.
-For example, this picture shows what look like icebergs that may have broken off from a larger block of ice, floated a bit,...more
+For example, this picture shows what look like icebergs that may have broken off from a parent block of ice, floated a bit,...more

 The surface of Europa shows many signs of that there may be an ocean under the surface: * flooded terrain * 'freckles' * rafting * 'mushy' craters, and * spreading centers.
 Taken together, these pieces...more